-The integrated code may be automatically produced and checked against validation criteria and then made available for continuous testing if it passes.
+The integrated code may be automatically produced and checked against validation criteria and made available for continuous testing if it passes.
 Continuous integration is a term used to describe the phase that occurs after code development but before QA.

 2. Continuous Testing

 The build promotion criterion and settings must be confirmed before performing functional and performance tests.
 Finally, testers must establish QA environments, virtual services, and test data to deploy the build.

 Another continuous testing requirement is to use test data management to produce a subset of production data and disguise sensitive information.